sudhu26/data-science-portfolio/README.md

 - [DockerHub](https://hub.docker.com/u/petersontylerd)
 - petersontylerd@gmail.com

-This portfolio intends to serve as a tangible representation of my passion for continuously developing in the field of data science.
+This portfolio intends to serve as a tangible representation of my passion for numericly developing in the field of data science.

 ## Setup - use Docker
 ---